 I built a killing cone from an old gallon milk container by cutting open the bottom and opening up the spout enough for the chickens head to poke through.
 With an old spackle bucket below to catch the blood I cut the chickens jugular and let it bleed out.
 I also de-brained it, which according to the books is supposed to make the process of plucking the feathers easier.
 After the chicken was done bleeding I scalded it for 30 seconds in hot water then the kids and I began plucking the bird.
 All and all I have to say that dealing with the feathers was the most time consuming part of the entire operation.
 While it was not hard to pull out the feathers, there just always seemed to be more of them.

 After relaxing for a while I fired up the grill and put some red potatoes on to roast.
-We made beer can chicken and grilled up some Gold Nugget tomatoes as well.
-Everyone except Sam tried some of the chicken.

 It had a lot of flavor but was a bit chewy.
 Not sure if this is the norm for free range birds or just cockerels.
 The neatest thing about dinner was that everything we ate came from our farm.
 The chicken, potatoes and tomatoes were all raised or grown on our farm.
 Even the rosemary and thyme came out of our kitchen garden.
 Danielle and I have been talking for some time about how great it would be to have an entire home grown meal, and I must say it was quite a treat.